- Travel Home

 This cafe/restaurant/lounge (open 24 hours a day, seven days a week) has been a funky after-hours staple for 20 years.

-Wooden tables, chairs and benches are spread out over a few different floors inside a narrow old house that drips with character.
+Wooden tables, chairs and benches are spread over a few several floors inside a narrow old house that drips with character.

 This downtown mall, which occupies two full city blocks, lures 50 million visitors a year.
 The more than 230 stores and restaurants are spread out over five floors, including a sprawling basement food court.